pjtunstall/lem-in/README.md

 When such a path is found, we send as much flow as possible along it (always `1` in our case) and adjust the residual capacities accordingly.
 In this way, we get to push back flow where needed (cancel it out) if we made a less than optimal choice of path earlier.
 The result is to add a new flow path to the original graph and possibly to modify flow paths found previously.
 Every new path increases the total flow, hence the name augmenting path.
 When no more paths are possible, the flow is maximal.

-Schroeder, Guedes, and Duarte[^S] outline Ford-Fulkerson and show a way to adapt it to undirected graphs.
+Schroeder, Guedes, and Duarte[^SGD] outline Ford-Fulkerson and show a way to adapt it to undirected graphs.
 This is relevant because we've assumed that ants can pass either way along the tunnels.
 Our instructions make no mention of a preferred direction.
 At first, we wondered if the order that the rooms are named in the list of connections might indicate a direction, but there are counterexamples among the audit solutions: In [example02](nests/audit_examples/example02), a connection is listed as `3-2`, but, in turn three, `L2` moves from `2` to `3`:

 ```
 L1-3 L2-1